 Some mortgages demand a person pays a flat fee for having a redraw facility.
 Sometimes this won't be charged until the redraw facility is activated.

 Other lenders might demand a borrower pays a fee each time they withdraw funds using their redraw facility.
-This fee can vary significantly between lenders, and many don't charge one at all.
+This fee can vary significantly between lenders, while many don't charge one at all.

 2. Is there a maximum number of redraws or free redraws per year?